Yandex Cloud

 • Warning: 75,161,927,680 bytes (70%)

-You can view the current storage size in the detailed information about the cluster.
-For a complete list of supported metrics, see this Monitoring article.
+You can check the current storage size in the cluster details.
+For a complete list of supported metrics, see this Monitoring guide.

-To monitor storage usage on cluster hosts and get notifications when free space is about to run out:
+To track storage fill levels on the cluster hosts and receive notifications when free space is about to run out:

 1. Create an alert.